rostvilikiy-beep/kv-manager/README.md

 - WebSocket connections use same origin as API (ws:// for http://, wss:// for https://)
 - For development, ensure worker is running on expected port (default: 8787)

-Perfect — here’s your **updated “Next Steps” section** with the three new improvements integrated seamlessly into your existing roadmap.
-I preserved your formatting and tone while placing each improvement in its proper phase and sequence.

 ---

 ## Next Steps: